Freedom89/Allstate_kaggle/index.md

 Hello!
 I am Yi Xiang, currently employed as a Junior Data Scientist.
 Feel free to drop me a message if you think I can improve in any way!
 You can reach me at my [LinkedIn](https://www.linkedin.com/in/yi-xiang-low-b349137b).

+Alternatively, you could also leave your comments on this github's issue page [here](https://github.com/Freedom89/Allstate_kaggle/issues).

 In the many meet-ups I have attended, a common question that aspiring data scientists ask employers is:

 	What do you look for in a potential hire?